yamcs/yamcs/docs/server-manual/web-interface/admin/home.rst

 Admin Home
 ==========

-The Admin Area within the Yamcs web interface provides a set of administrative views on Yamcs.
+The Admin Area within the Yamcs UI provides a set of administrative views on Yamcs.

 It is accessible to superusers by selecting **Admin Area** from the app menu of the toolbar.